andreaswolf/roadhopper/README.md

 (http://graphhopper.com), an open source routing service for OpenStreetMap.

 This project was started during my diploma thesis at the [Hybrid Electric Vehicles research group](http://www.eti.kit.edu/1071.php) of the Karlsruhe Institute of Technology.
+The thesis is available [on the web](http://dx.doi.org/10.5445/IR/1000049932);
+occasionally, it is also referenced throughout this software’s documentation.

 Running RoadHopper